Flood survivors pelt Spain's royals with mud and premier is evacuated during a visit

-VALENCIA, Spain — (AP) — Spain's King Felipe VI and top government officials were pelted with mud by a crowd of enraged flood survivors during the first visit by the country's leaders Sunday to the center of the suffering.
+VALENCIA, Spain — (AP) — Spain's King Felipe VI and top government officials were pelted with mud by a crowd of enraged flood survivors during the first visit by the country's leaders Sunday to the epicenter of the nation's deadliest natural disaster in living memory.

 Prime Minister Pedro Sánchez was evacuated from the scene, according to Spanish broadcaster RTVE, when the official contingent started to walk the mud-covered streets of Paiporta, one of the hardest hit areas where over 60 people perished and thousands of lives were shattered.

-Police had to step in with some officers on horseback to keep back the crowd of several dozens who hurled mud and wielded shovels and poles threateningly in the air.
+Police had to step in, with some officers on horseback, to keep back the crowd of several dozens who hurled mud and wielded shovels and poles threateningly.

 "Get out!
 Get out!” and “Killers!” the crowd shouted among other insults.
-Bodyguards opened umbrellas to protect the royals and officials as protestors hurled mud at them.
+Bodyguards opened umbrellas to protect the royals and officials from the barrage of muck.

 After being forced to seek protection, the king, with flecks of mud on his face, remained calm and made several efforts to speak to individual residents.
 One person appeared to have wept on his shoulder.
 He shook the hand of a man.

-But the public rage over for the haphazard management of the crisis came to a boil on Sunday.

 Queen Letizia and regional Valencia President Carlo Mazón were also in the contingent.
-The queen also spoke to women with small glops of mud on her hands and arms.
+The queen had small glops of mud on her hands and arms as she spoke to women.

 “We don´t have any water,” one woman told the queen.

-Over 200 people have died from Tuesday’s floods and thousands have had their homes destroyed by the wall of water and mud.
+Over 200 people have died from Tuesday’s floods and thousands have had their homes destroyed by the tsunami-like wave.

-Indignation of the management of Spain’s worst natural disaster in living memory started after the initial shock wore off.
+Indignation at the management the disaster started after the initial shock wore off.

-The floods had started filling Paiporta with crushing waves when the regional officials issued an alert to mobile phones that sounded two hours too late.
+The floods had already hit Paiporta when the regional officials issued an alert to mobile phones.
+It sounded two hours too late.

 “We have lost everything!” someone shouted.